totalspectrum/spin2cpp/Readme.txt

 Whole blocks of C/C++ code may be embedded between {++ and }.
 Make sure the '{' and '}' characters are balanced in such code!
 This feature is useful for adding additional methods that appear only in C, or for overriding Spin versions of methods.
+At present, it is not possible to override individual Spin methods; one has to disable all Spin methods with the {++!nospin} directive (see below) and then write replacements for all of them in the code annotations.

 Directives